Practical guide

 How to use Fast Dictate with Word

-Getting started with Fast Dictate in Microsoft Word is immediate.
+Getting started in Microsoft Word is immediate.
 No plugin, no Word extension, no voice training:

 2. Download the app (Windows or Mac, compatible with Apple Silicon and Intel).

 3. Open Word and click where you want to type.
-Press your Fast Dictate shortcut and speak naturally.
+Press your shortcut and speak naturally.
 Clean, structured text appears directly in your document.

 Frequently asked questions